 I will never be satisfied with anything less than my best efforts.

-As a communications professional, I would tell the truth for the general love of my publishers.
+As a communications professional, I would tell the truth about the general love of my publishers.

 Explanation: The truth is that “the singularity is the most important factor in the effective functioning of the market of ideas in American society” (Fitzpatrick and Bronstein, 2006, p.
 11).
 This is because the market for concept ideas “depends on the premise that truths will emerge from ideas and messages, and that they will emerge from publicly competing for messages” (Fitzpatrick & Bronstein, 2006, p.
 12).